fpusan/moira/README.md

       - disallow: will discard sequences with ambiguities.
       - ignore: will ignore ambiguities.

+    - --round: Round down the predicted errors to the nearest integer prior to filtering.

     - --uncert (default 0.01): Maximum divergence of the observed sequence from the original one due to sequencing errors.

     - --maxerrors (no default value): Maximum errors allowed in the sequence.
 Will override --uncert if specified as a parameter.